jkmckay/DaggerWithAndroidViewModel/README.md

-#DaggerWithAndroidViewModel
+# DaggerWithAndroidViewModel

-The following presumes a usage of Android Architecture components in addition to Dagger2
+The following presumes a familiarity of Android Architecture components in addition to Dagger2

 #### Modules: